 - At the top of the first page, add your name, the course number (ECEG 350), and the homework number.
-You do not have to use a cover page. - Add a page number at the top of each subsequent page. - Arrange problem solutions in the order in which they are listed on the assignment. - If appropriate, clearly indicate your answers by enclosing them in boxes. - Write on only one side of the page. - Trim the fringe pieces if you use paper torn from a spiral notebook. - You are not required to use green "engineering paper."
+You do not have to use a cover page. - Add a page number at the top of each subsequent page. - Arrange problem solutions in the order in which they are listed on the assignment. - If appropriate, clearly indicate your answers by enclosing them in boxes. - Write on only one side of the page to prevent "bleed-through." - Trim the fringe pieces if you use paper torn from a spiral notebook. - You are not required to use green "engineering paper." - If homework is submitted online, then scan (preferred) or photograph your homework pages and convert them to PDF format.
+For photos, use a low-resolution setting to minimize the file size.
+Collect photos into a single PDF file or a word processing file that you then convert to PDF.
+If available, use the black & white photo setting on your phone or scanner to further reduce the file size and improve contrast.
+Check photos for glare that makes the text difficult to read.
+Make sure that the submitted images have good contrast and are not too large or too small.
+Some course management software, like Moodle, cannot adjust page size.

 Lack of compliance with one or more of these requirements could result in a score reduction.
 Sloppy or unreadable work is unacceptable and could result in a score of zero.
-A subset of the problems might be selected for grading if the assignment is especially long.
-Assignments will be posted at the course web site, and solutions will be posted at the course Moodle site.